2022 NFL Training Camp: Predicting the top positional battles

 - Davante AdamsLiveTodayTomorrowvs--|

-2022 NFL Training Camp: Predicting the top positional battles originally appeared on NBC Sports Boston
+2022 NFL Training Camp: Predicting the top positional battles originally appeared on NBC Sports Bayarea

 Training camp season is here and it's time for football's brightest stars to battle it out for a roster spot.